Optimal structure and parameter learning of Ising models: Empirical selection of the regularization parameter

 The results are presented in the Fig.~\ref{fig:lambda_selection} for different topologies (grid with periodic boundary conditions, random regular graphs and Erd{\"o}s-R{\'e}nyi graphs) in ferromagnetic and spin glass regimes.
-First of all, we notice that the choice of the estimator in the form \eqref{log} leads to more stable and smooth reconstruction performance with respect to the variation of $\lambda$ compared to both RPLE \eqref{eq:RPLE} and the original form of RISE \eqref{eq:sup_mat_RISE}; this observation is especially striking in the case of the spin glass models on random graphs, where the range of optimal $c_{\lambda}$ for the estimators \eqref{eq:RPLE} \eqref{eq:sup_mat_RISE} appears to be much narrower.
-Second, the behavior of $M^{*}$ as a function of $c_{\lambda}$ seems to be different in the cases of ferromagnetic and spin glass models: while in the case of interactions of ferromagnetic type the optimal values of the regularization coefficient $\lambda$ are achieved for larger $c_{\lambda}$, the spin glass model requires lower values of $c_{\lambda}$ for correct topology recovery.
-This observation confirms the fact that spin glass represents an easier case for the learning algorithm compared to the ferromagnetic model.
+First of all, we notice that the choice of the estimator in the form \eqref{eq:sup_mat_logRISE} leads to more stable and smooth reconstruction performance with respect to the variation of $\lambda$ compared to both RPLE \eqref{eq:RPLE} and the original form of RISE \eqref{eq:sup_mat_RISE}; this observation is especially striking in the case of the spin glass models on random graphs, where the range of optimal $c_{\lambda}$ for the estimators \eqref{eq:RPLE}-\eqref{eq:sup_mat_RISE} appears to be much narrower.
+Second, the behavior of $M^{*}$ as a function of $c_{\lambda}$ for the logRISE seems to be different in the cases of ferromagnetic and spin glass models: while in the case of interactions of ferromagnetic type the optimal values of the regularization coefficient $\lambda$ are achieved for larger $c_{\lambda}$, the spin glass model requires lower values of $c_{\lambda}$ for a correct topology recovery.
+Based on these conclusions, in all cases we have chosen to use the expression \eqref{lambda_numerical} with the consensus values of the coefficient $c_{\lambda}=0.8$ for logRISE and $c_{\lambda}=0.4$ for RISE which are not optimal for any given model, but yield a reasonably optimized performance for a wide range of different topologies and model types.
+The corresponding value used for the RPLE has been chosen as $c_{\lambda}=0.2$, which is close to the optimal value for this estimator in the majority of the cases tested.
+These values of regularizer have been used in the simulations throughout the paper.